Speeds and feeds: Machinability rating

 The machinability rating of a material attempts to quantify the machinability of various materials.
 It is expressed as a percentage or a normalized value.
 The American Iron and Steel Institute (AISI) determined machinability ratings for a wide variety of materials by running turning tests at 180 surface feet per minute (sfpm).
 It then arbitrarily assigned 160 Brinell B1112 steel a machinability rating of 100%.
-The machinability rating is determined by measuring the weighed averages of the normal cutting speed, surface finish, and tool life for each material.
+The machinability rating is determined by measuring the weighted averages of the normal cutting speed, surface finish, and tool life for each material.
 Note that a material with a machinability rating less than 100% would be more difficult to machine than B1112 and material and a value more than 100% would be easier.

 Machinability ratings can be used in conjunction with the Taylor tool life equation, VT^{n} = C in order to determine cutting speeds or tool life.
 It is known that B1112 has a tool life of 60 minutes at a cutting speed of 100 sfpm.
 If a material has a machinability rating of 70%, it can be determined, with the above knowns, that in order to maintain the same tool life (60 minutes), the cutting speed must be 70 sfpm (assuming the same tooling is used).

 When calculating for copper alloys, the machine rating is arrived at by assuming the 100 rating of 600 SFM.
 For example, phosphorus bronze (grades A–D) has a machinability rating of 20.
 This means that phosphor bronze runs at 20% the speed of 600 SFM or 120 SFM.
 However, 165 SFM is generally accepted as the basic 100% rating for "grading steels".